propalparolnapervom/NETWORK/Overall.md

 If some packets are losted, the packet is considered as corrupted one, and eventually dropped.

-`IP fragmentation` field is used at the `IP Header` of the packet to track information about such packet divisions.
+`IP fragmentation` field is used at the `IP Header` of the packet to track information about such packet divisions: which smaller packet is 1st, 2nd, etc.

-# IP addressing

-## Assigning IP Addresses

-The following 4 components of fully configured client should be assigned `statically` (manually) or dynamicly (by DHCP server):
-- IP adress
-- subnet mask
-- default gateway (usually, IP of your router)
-- server adresses for DNS or Windows Internet Name Service (WINS) (Converts NetBIOS computer name into an IP address)

-# Routing
+## Routing

 The fundamentals:
 - Traffic is routed to flow between subnets